 -Vicki Morwitz Research Professor of Marketing at the Stern School of Business at New York University and president of The Society For Consumer Psychology

-Head over to practically any store around (online or brick and mortar) and you’ll see prices that end in “9” everywhere.
+Walk into virtually any store (online or brick-and-mortar), and you’ll see prices ending in “9” everywhere.

 Easy Math